wxsd-sales/video-for-wxcc/README.md

 <img width="500" alt="image" src="https://github.com/wxsd-sales/video-for-wxcc/assets/22101144/c097943c-1aa7-457d-b9d9-99b12bae5be2">

+Follow the next steps before publishoing the flow:
-Now you need to edit some of the Custom Variables: serviceKey = Use the Client Key Value created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset)
+1. Edit some of the Custom Variables:
+_serviceKey_ = Use the Client Key Value created in the [previous step](https://github.com/wxsd-sales/video-for-wxcc/blob/main/README.md#create-a-webex-connect-chat-asset)
+2. Open the _Receive Node_, and click on **_Save_**
+3.

  ## Disclaimer